 If you have been charged with shoplifting or any other theft related crime, you need a Houston theft crime attorney to represent you.
 You may face serious consequences if you have been arrested for theft in Houston or the surrounding area.
 Your penalties will vary depending on the value of what you allegedly stole and other factors.
 Theft crimes include shoplifting, hot checks, fraud, embezzlement and identity theft.
 Theft crime can range from class C misdemeanor (such as a traffic violation level offense) to 1st degree felony.
 Burglary of a motor vehicle is a class A misdemeanor.
 Auto theft is usually charged as a felony offense unless the value of the motor vehicle stolen is less than $1,500.
 Other felony theft related crimes include credit card abuse (state jail felony), burglary of a building (state jail felony) and burglary of a habitation (2nd degree felony).

 Houston criminal lawyer James (Jim) Sullivan will discuss with you the seriousness of your charge and the various effective defense strategies that are best suited for your particular case.
 Before you make your plea in court, it is important that you consult a theft crimes defense lawyer in Houston, Texas.

 James Sullivan is an experienced Houston criminal defense attorney.
-For 25 years, James Sullivan has successfully fought the government in Jury Trials on behalf of clients in criminal and juvenile courts.
+For over 25 years, James Sullivan has successfully fought the government in Jury Trials on behalf of clients in criminal and juvenile courts.

 Contact James Sullivan at 281-546-6428 for a free confidential consultation.